 suggestive concerning further “ethical ” issues.
 It explains how some animals have come to establish territories, mark them, and generally respect the boundary territories of their competitors and thus avoid violence.
 To be constantly fighting over territory with neighbors who are closely matched physically, is mutually destructive.
 Mother Nature’s evolutionary process has hit upon this “territories” solution.
 In World War I, the same explanation has been applied to the short-term impromptu cease-fires that occurred along the stalemated Western Front.
 Soldiers in the trenches on each side stopped fighting, ritually maintained their opposition, and even celebrated Christmas together, much to the frustration of their generals.**

-So, maybe, we are ‘just’ fancy designed machines; and, maybe, that isn’t so bad.
+So, maybe, we are ‘just’ fancy, designed, biological machines; and, maybe, that isn’t so bad.
 The universe, and our world in it, just might be set up to assure us some significant successes!

 Can a Machine be Designed to be Free?